parazitenew/react-native-loud-speaker/README.md

 Since I'm not a Java developper, I wasn't able to improve it more than that.
 But all contributions are welcome.

+NOTA: The update I made are for Android only.

 # Installation

 ```sh